Close popup

 Permanence score

-Our permanence score assesses whether the GHGs avoided or removed by a carbon project are likely to be maintained for an atmospherically significant period of time, usually about a century.
+Our permanence score assesses whether the GHGs avoided or removed by a carbon project are likely to be maintained for the period over which they are claimed.
+Typically, this is 100 years.

 We consider both natural risks and those related to people in our permanence assessment.
-We look at historic exposure to natural risks such as fires, droughts, floods, pests and hurricanes and evaluate trends and patterns.
-We also forecast natural risks with our in-house climate risk models and simulations.
+We look at historic exposure to natural risks such as fires, droughts, floods, pests and hurricanes and evaluate trends, patterns and project-specific vulnerabilities.
+We also forecast natural risks with our in-house climate risk models and simulations under different emissions scenarios.
 Risk factors related to people include land tenure rights, carbon credit issuance rights, free, prior and informed consent (FPIC) of indigenous populations, as well as, the project proponent’s access to capital and geopolitical risk factors.
 We view all these permanence risks as additive, meaning that we evaluate the likelihood and severity of a variety of risk factors individually, and then combine this into an overall risk score.

-We score permanence out of 5, where a very high permanence (low risk) is indicated by 5/5 and a very low permanence (high risk) is indicated by 1/5.
+We score permanence out of 5, where a very high permanence (low risk of non-permanence) is indicated by 5/5 and a very low permanence (high risk of non-permanence) is indicated by 1/5.

 Co-benefits score